 - If you know someone that is going to drive impaired, take their keys and help them make other arrangements

-Finally, if you do receive a traffic ticket this Thanksgiving weekend, give The Rosenblum Law Firm a call at 888-883-5529.
+Finally, if you do receive a traffic ticket this Thanksgiving weekend, give Rosenblum Law a call at 888-883-5529.
 Our top-rated traffic attorneys can explain the charges and penalties you’re facing and help you fight to get those penalties reduced or eliminated.